redacademy/web-dev-sampler/markdown/html-css.md

 # Code Editors

-Any program that edits plain text files can be used as a code editor (e.g. Notepad on Windows or TextEdit on a Mac).
+Any program that edit plain text files can be used as a code editor (e.g. Notepad on Windows).

 But programs that are specially designed for editing code offer extra features like **syntax highlighting**.